evansaraivanov/wzvbs-madgraph/README.md

 > MG5_aMC>

-2. Make sure you have a fortran compiler, like gcc-fortran, and python2.
-For analysis, you will require root (https://root.cern.ch/) or madanalysis5 (https://madanalysis.irmp.ucl.ac.be/wiki/tutorials).
+2. For analysis, you will require root (https://root.cern.ch/) or madanalysis5 (https://madanalysis.irmp.ucl.ac.be/wiki/tutorials).
 You must install root using either a provided binary or from source before it can be used for analysis.
+If you have to build root from source, here is a list of prereqs (https://root.cern.ch/build-prerequisites), which can all be installed through a package manager.
 MadAnalysis requires matplotlib to be able to make plots.
 Install either analysis package using the following in madgraph.

 > install MadAnalysis5